learningequality/cookiecutter-kolibri-plugin/README.md

   e.g. `Vector Video Player`.

-* You will then be prompted to enter a description, a repository url, author details, and a license.
+* You will then be prompted to enter a description, a repository url, and author details..

 * If you would like to change the default pypi package name, you can modify it.